Mark Jacoby

-Mark Jacoby (born May 21, 1947) is an American musical theatre performer.
-He has achieved fame from his leading roles on Broadway in Show Boat, The Phantom of the Opera and Ragtime, among others.
+Mark Jacoby (born May 21, 1947) is an American musical theatre performer who has had leading roles on Broadway in Show Boat, The Phantom of the Opera, Sweet Charity, Ragtime, and A Beautiful Noise, among others.
 He has also performed widely in national tours, regional theatre and Off-Broadway.

 Career

 On Broadway, Jacoby appeared in the revival of Sweet Charity from 1986 to 1987.
-He portrayed the Phantom in The Phantom of the Opera from 1991 to 1993.
-Jacoby later appeared in the revivals of Grand Hotel, Show Boat, Man of La Mancha, and Sweeney Todd.
+He portrayed The Phantom in The Phantom of the Opera from 1991 to 1993.
+Jacoby later appeared in the revivals of Grand Hotel, Show Boat, Man of La Mancha, and Sweeney Todd: The Demon Barber of Fleet Street.
 For his role in Show Boat, he was nominated for a Tony Award in 1994.
-Jacoby acted in the original productions of Elf: The Musical and Ragtime and portrayed Wizard of Oz in the touring production of Wicked.
+Jacoby acted in the original productions of Elf: The Musical and Ragtime and portrayed The Wizard of Oz in the touring production of Wicked.
+In 2022, Jacoby started playing Neil Diamond (Now) in the new musical A Beautiful Noise, The Neil Diamond Musical.
+In 2023, he reprised his role of the Father in Ragtime in a concert version.

 Jacoby has appeared in episodes of Law & Order, As the World Turns, The Blacklist, and others.
 Jacoby portrayed Supreme Court Chief Justice Warren Burger in the 2017 film The Post and Hershel Jick in the 2021 miniseries Dopesick.